First, second and fourth Sundays - Sung Eucharist

 Many people at St. Philip’s follow the ancient custom of making the sign of the cross at various points in the service, in remembrance of their Baptism.

-Church School (for children) takes place during the first half of the 11:00 a.m.
-Eucharist; the children then join their families in church after the sermon to participate in the remainder of the service.
-Ask an usher to direct you to the Church School classrooms.
-Parents are also welcome to bring their children to church for the entire service.
+Christian Formation for children takes place during the first half of the 10:00 a.m.
+Eucharist service.
+The children join their families in church after the sermon and participate in the remainder of the service.
+Ask an usher to direct you to the Church School Classrooms.
+Parents may also choose to have their children join them for the entire service.

 “Music at its best ushers us